fla-sil/PyTorrent/README.md

 PyTorrent has been used by both practitioners and researchers as follows.
 Feel free to share with us how you utilize PyTorrent in your work.
 - Dai et al. utilized PyTorrent in One Model, Multiple Modalities by creating a dataset which is translating the PyTorrent dataset.
 The authors translate English docstrings to Chinese by a translation toolkit Transmart.
 More detail can be found [here](https://arxiv.org/pdf/2205.06126.pdf).
 - Dahal et al. utilized PyTorrent in SCOTCH where the author compare Python dataset against their work.
 More detail can be found [here](https://openreview.net/pdf?id=rSxfCiOZk-c)
+- Bahrami et al. (the authors of PyTorrent) utilized PyTorrent in AugmentedCode where a large number of augmented code has been produced through PyTorrent to fine-tune and train a SOTA Python code search.
+More detail can be found [here](https://arxiv.org/pdf/2110.08512.pdf)